br-mat/bewae/README_EN.md

 - In the 'Load Data' option, click on 'API TOKENS'
 - Click on 'Generate API TOKEN' -> Custom API Token
 - Enter a token description and choose permissions (Write) -> Click 'Generate'
-- Replace the InfluxDB token in the 'connection.h' file
+- Replace the InfluxDB token in the `connection.h` file

 ---

 Now everything should be prepared.
-The configuration file ('config.JSON) can be adjusted as needed by configuring the required functions (see tables) as shown in the example. <br>
+The configuration file (`config.JSON`) can be adjusted as needed by configuring the required functions (see tables) as shown in the example. <br>

-If a relay module is used with inverted logic, there is an option to invert the outputs of the shift register by setting INVERT_SHIFTOUT to true in the 'config.h' file.
+If a relay module is used with inverted logic, there is an option to invert the outputs of the shift register by setting INVERT_SHIFTOUT to true in the `config.h` file.
 Additionally, flags can be set to facilitate debugging. <br>

 ## Details